jtpaulo/jtpaulo.github.io/_pages/publications.md

 author_profile: true
 ---

+### 2020

+Macedo R, Paulo J, Pereira J, Bessani, A. A Survey and Classification of Software-Defined Storage Systems.
+ACM Computing Surveys (accepted/to appear).

 ### 2019

 Macedo R, Faria A, Paulo J, Pereira J. A Case for Dynamically Programmable Storage Background Tasks.
 Workshop on Distributed and Reliable Storage Systems (DRSS).